LAWYERS

 What happens to the deposit if SMO pays out a claim?

-The deposit remains in trust and subject to normal legal processes.
+The deposit remains in trust and is subject to normal legal processes.
 SMO's payout to the seller is separate from the deposit.
 If the deposit is eventually released to the seller (through agreement by the parties or by court order), it would be credited against the total damages to avoid double recovery.
 SMO, having assumed the seller's rights through subrogation, would be entitled to pursue both the deposit and additional damages from the defaulting buyer.

 Safeguard every transaction.